 Back up files often.
-Users who need to manage large amounts of data may wish to use backup devices such as a tape backup unit or a ZIP drive.
+Users who need to manage large amounts of data may wish to use backup devices such USB drive.
 If you use your notebook as a networked workstation with system backup, talk to the system administrator about backup procedures for your notebook.